 It’s all about your position in the hierarchy, and how long you can stand or walk.

 Of course, it’s easier to tell what it’s okay than what it is not.
 Go for something classic and black, but avoid decolleté: they are like killers for your feet.
 Prefer open-toe shoes with a small platform for a better fit and comfort.
 Leave leopard and patent red for your Friday nights at the disco or at some rave party!

 Should you feel entitled to wear high heels if your (male) boss is smaller than you?

 Being myself 5’10” tall, this one affects me particularly: how tall can you allow yourself to be at work?
 Should you still wear high heel if that makes you the tallest in the whole office – men included?

 In this case, it all depends on your own self-esteem.
 You cannot force yourself to wear heels if you cannot stand the posture, in every sense.
 So it’s up to you: are you brave enough?

-On the contrary, should you absolutely wear high heel if you are particularly short?
+On the contrary, should you absolutely wear high heels if you are short?

 In this case, everyone will be more tolerant.
-People think that women wear heels to be taller.
-LOL.
+Men actually think that women wear high heels to be taller… lol!

 Can you wear high heels to a job interview?